jasone/sqlive/docs/docs.md

 ```$ echo "create virtual view customer_orders as select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 ```

-This command created the virtual view `customer_orders`, which can now be used like any other table.
+This command created the virtual view 'customer\_orders', which can now be used like any other table.
 The difference between a virtual view and a normal view is that the database will maintain that view up-to-date at all times.
-In this case that means that any change in the customer or order table will be reflected in the virtual view `customer_orders`.
+In this case that means that any change in the customer or order table will be reflected in the virtual view 'customer\_orders'.
 This also implies that reading from a virtual view is very fast, because the data is already there.
 Let's find the orders from customer number 889: